fullstackaniket/online-buying-selling-ecommerce-django/README.md

 # online-buying-selling-ecommerce-django
-## Technologies used: Django, SQL-Lite, Python, Html, and CSS.
+## Technologies used: Django, SQL-Lite, Python, Bootstrap, Html, and CSS.